-Fifteen students from Georgetown’s graduate program in Sports Industry Management—located a few blocks from the arena at its School of Continuing Studies—got a firsthand taste of what it takes to put on this kind of world-class event.
+Fifteen students from Georgetown’s Master's in Sports Industry Management program—located a few blocks from the arena at its School of Continuing Studies—got a firsthand taste of what it takes to put on this kind of world-class event.
 They were there, helping out on the court, in the locker rooms, with media relations, and with other operations.

 Academics and Fieldwork Combined

 They were participating for the centerpiece of a course, Business and Operations of the NCAA East Regional Basketball Tournament, taught by tournament co-manager Jason Poppe and Bobby Goldwater, former manager of New York’s Madison Square Garden and STAPLES Center in Los Angeles.
 The class combines guest lectures, case studies, research and analysis projects, and presentations with fieldwork at the tournament itself.

 “A hallmark of the Sports Industry Management program is the blending of academic rigor with ‘applied vitality,’ I would call it,” Goldwater said.
 “It’s an example of experiential learning at its best.”

 Erin Cummings (left) works courtside on preparations for the championship game.